Continuing EducationTennessee State Board of Accountancy

 - A maximum of twenty percent (20%) of your 80-hour requirement may be obtained through the magazine reading program such as reading TSCPA journals and returning those questions for a score.

-- The Ethics requirement for license renewal is two hours of Board approved state specific ethics earned during every two year licensing period.
+- The Ethics requirement for license renewal is two hours of Board-approved state specific ethics earned during every two- year licensing period.
+The 2019 State ethics course will be available beginning April 1, 2019.

 The CPE Fields of Study curriculum is divided into 20 subject matter areas.
 The Tennessee State Board of Accountancy has aligned with the National Association of State Boards of Accountancy (NASBA) in the categorization of each field of study as technical or non-technical.
 Each certificate of completion should list the field of study for credits earned.